Proud Surinamese Back Dutch World Cup Stars - UrduPoint

 But Micky van Leeuwaarde will be wearing light blue instead of orange, as he is a member of the Argentina Fan Club of Suriname.

-"The generation of football players with Surinamese roots means nothing to me," he said, explaining that he was born in 1978 when Argentina beat Netherlands in the World Cup final, loved Maradona and had been a fan all his life.
+"This generation of football players with Surinamese roots means nothing to me," he said.
+"I am more of the old generation: Seedorf, Davids and Rijkaard."
+He said he was born in 1978 when Argentina beat Netherlands in the World Cup final, loved Maradona and had been a fan all his life.

+A corner kick away from Amsterdam's famed Ajax stadium, a father and son recall the glory days of Dutch football and the key role players of Surinamese heritage have played in it.

+"It's important that the whole of Dutch society is represented in the national football team," says Giovanni Qureshe, 21, behind the counter of his family's Surinamese restaurant, P&G Roti.